Skip to Content

 The Best Way to Check Nevada Traffic and Road Conditions

-Nevada 511 delivers:
+Nevada 511 gives you:

-• Real-time traffic speeds with color-coded maps
+• Real-time traffic speeds on color-coded maps

-• Live traffic cameras for visual confirmation on major routes like I-15, US-95, I-11, I-80, US-395, and I-580
+• Live traffic cameras so you can see major routes for yourself — I-15, US-95, I-11, I-80, US-395, and I-580

 • The free Nevada 511 mobile app for alerts, saved routes, and push notifications

-• Dialing 511 (or 1-877-NV-ROADS / 1-877-687-6237) for voice-guided reports
+• By dialing 511 (or 1-877-NV-ROADS / 1-877-687-6237) for voice-guided reports

-Nevada’s 7-Day Road Conditions: May 25–Jun 01, 2026
+Nevada’s 7-Day Road Conditions: Jul 06–Jul 12, 2026

-Las Vegas Road Conditions (May 25–June 1, 2026)
+Las Vegas Road Conditions (Jul 06–Jul 12, 2026)

-Reno Road Conditions (May 25–June 1, 2026)
+Reno Road Conditions (Jul 06–Jul 12, 2026)

-Nevada Road Conditions Generally (May 25–June 1, 2026)
+Nevada Road Conditions Generally (Jul 06–Jul 12, 2026)

 What to Do After a Crash